 VHF Omni Directional Radio Range (VOR) is a type of short-range radio navigation system for aircraft, enabling aircraft with a receiving unit to determine their position and stay on course by receiving radio signals transmitted by a network of fixed ground radio beacons.
 It uses frequencies in the very high frequency (VHF) band from 108 to 117.95 MHz.
-VOR is the standard air navigational system in the world.
 VOR signals provide considerably greater accuracy and reliability than NDBs due to a combination of factors.
 Most significant is that VOR provides a bearing from the station to the aircraft which does not vary with wind or orientation of the aircraft.
 VHF radio is less vulnerable to diffraction (course bending) around terrain features and coastlines.
 Phase encoding suffers less interference from thunderstorms.
 VOR signals offer a predictable accuracy of 90 m (300 ft), 2 sigma at 2 nm from a pair of VOR beacons; as compared to the accuracy of un-augmented Global Positioning System (GPS) which is less than 13 meters, 95%.